FOREX-Dollar strength ebbs, threats of ECB action keep euro subdued

 clear the euro's strength is a possible trigger for the central

 bank to ease monetary policy.
-He is scheduled to give a speech
+He is scheduled to give a keynote

 ECB executive board member Benoit Coeure said on Tuesday

-0.25 percent and that the strength of the euro could be keeping
+below 0.25 percent and that the strength of the euro could be

 The euro slipped to a two-week low of $1.3783, a